Bob Elson: 1959 World Series

 Despite his long association with the White Sox, Elson was bypassed by NBC for a role on its national television broadcasts of the 1959 World Series, which was the team's first Fall Classic since 1919 and would have been Elson's first since 1943.
-NBC Sports president Tom Gallery, who'd grown up with Elson in Chicago, was not enamored of his style and selected Sox television announcer Jack Brickhouse instead.
+NBC Sports president Tom Gallery, who had grown up with Elson in Chicago, was not enamored of his style and selected Sox television announcer Jack Brickhouse instead.
 Elson re-created the series over White Sox radio flagship WCFL.

 Broadcast style

 Elson was often described as "relaxed" on the air, not easily succumbing to emotion or hyperbole.
 Yet he left enough room for emotion while describing dramatic plays favorable to the home team.
 He was one of the first broadcasters to do on-field interviews.
 In later years, he felt uncomfortable with announcers who frequently criticized on-field performances, having grown up in an era when sportscasters frequently hung out with players and managers after games.

 Elson's style inspired that of several other baseball broadcasters who grew up in the Midwest, a list that included the Cubs' Jack Brickhouse, Bert Wilson, Gene Elston, Jack Quinlan, and Milo Hamilton (who was Elson's partner with the White Sox from 1961 to 1965), the St. Louis Cardinals' Harry Caray (who succeeded Elson in the White Sox' booth in 1971), the Philadelphia Phillies' Harry Kalas, the Milwaukee Brewers' Bob Uecker, and the Seattle Mariners' Dave Niehaus.